Plastics - Oceana Europe

 Recovering this debris is technically and economically unfeasible, either because it is located at a great depth, or because it is snagged on fragile biological structures.
 The only solution to the plastics crisis is to drastically reduce the everyday use of plastic and ensure plastic materials are reused.

-Oceana calls on all social agents to reduce the use of plastic and implement an ambitious regulatory framework that responds decisively to the challenges posed by debris and plastic in the marine environment.
+Oceana calls on all stakeholders to reduce the use of plastic and implement an ambitious regulatory framework that responds decisively to the challenges posed by debris and plastic in the marine environment.

 Accomplishments